Mounn/Programmeren4/node-programmeren4-studentenhuis-master/README.md

 ## Usage
 - Fork this repo and clone your copy onto your local machine.
-- Import the studentenhuis.sql script into your MySQL database.
+- Import the categorie.sql script into your MySQL database.

 Then run